openshift/enhancements/enhancements/kube-apiserver/audit-policy.md

 (from _metadata_-only level, over _request payloads_ to _request and response payload_ level) of audit
 logs, accepting the increased resource consumption of the API servers.

-This API is intentionally **not about filtering events**.
-Filtering is to be done via an external mechanism (post-filtering).
+This API is intentionally **very limited in filtering events**.
+More advanced filtering is to be done via an external mechanism (post-filtering).
-It was proven through performance tests (compare alternatives section) that this trade-off is acceptable with small two-digit percent overhead.
+It was proven through performance tests (compare alternatives section) that even a uniform profile for all events is acceptable with small two-digit percent overhead.

+In addition to the uniform policy, we allow custom profiles by groups the request user is member of.

 The API is not meant to replace the [upstream dynamic audit](https://github.com/kubernetes/enhancements/blob/f1a799d5f4658ed29797c1fb9ceb7a4d0f538e93/keps/sig-auth/0014-dynamic-audit-configuration.md) API now and in the future.
 I.e. the API of this enhancement is only about the master node audit files on disk, not about webhooks or